LongTarget/Fasim-LongTarget/README.md

 In the DNA sequence file, the title line should be like ">species|chr|start-end", where chr, start and end indicate the genomic coordinate, and the DNA sequence should be in a new line.

 ## Results
-The results include three files whose filenames ending with: (1)*TFOsorted, (2)*TFOclass1, (3)*TFOclass2.
-The TFOsorted file contains the details of all triplexes, the TFOclass1 file contains the TTS distribution of TFO1 in the genome region, and the TFOclass2 file contains the TTS distribution of TFO2.
+Generally, the program outputs a result file whose filename ending with "-TFOsorted".
+The TFOsorted file contains the details of all triplexes.

 ## Example datasets
 The computationally-predicted and experimentally-generated lncRNA/DNA binding datasets of MEG3, NEAT1 and MALAT1 are given in the subdirectory "examples".